Nathan-Wall/Spawn/README.md

 	var CheesePizza = beget(Pizza);
 	// CheesePizza inherits from Pizza

-The `beget` method accepts one optional argument, a map of properties to add to the new object.
+The `beget` function accepts one optional argument, a map of properties to add to the new object.

 	var PepperoniPizza = beget(Pizza, {
 		toppings: [ 'pepperoni' ]